jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 - Create an empty file called `.nojekyll` in the root of the repository.
 Otherwise files/folders starting with `_` will be seen as jekyll files by GitHub pages
 - Also place a copy of the "root" folder in: `OneDrive\Documenten\Scripts\Builds\Jam54Launcher\AppBuilds`

+---

+Finally rebuild and republish the launcher's binaries following the steps described in [Updating the Jam54Launcher.](./UpdatingTheJam54Launcher.md)

 <br>

 ## Updating an application